Incipient quantum spin Hall insulator under strong correlations

-\eeq The Zeeman field modifies the sub-lattice potential in a spin-dependent manner.
-For a small $\lambda_v<\lambda_{v}^{\rm c}$ and $h<\lambda_{v}^{\rm c}-\lambda_{v}$, the system remains in a QSH phase.
-As $h$ increases within the range $\lambda_{v}^{\rm c}-\lambda_v<h<\lambda_{v}^{\rm c}+\lambda_v$, the system transitions into an intermediate AFCI phase where one spin stays QAH while the other becomes trivial.
-If $h$ continues to increase beyond $\lambda_{v}^{\rm c}+\lambda_v$, the topology for both spins is destroyed.
-The spin Chern number $C_s=C_\uparrow-C_\downarrow$ is suitable to distinguish these three phases: QSH with $C_s=2$, AFCI with $C_s=1$ and trivial insulator (TriI) with $C_s=0$.
-This quantity can be measured by employing the streda formula in a system under TRI magnetic flux.
-The procedure involves plotting the compressibility as a function of flux $\phi_{\text{TRI}}/\phi_0$ (y-axis) and density $\langle n\rangle$ (x-axis) to locate the dominant valley (dips representing insulating states), as illustrated in light lines of \figdisp{fig:nonintAF}(a-c).
-The inverse slope of the valley gives the value of $C_s$, which is labeled in red.
-The incompressible states with different $C_s$ values locate at different densities $\langle n\rangle=2+C_s(\phi_{\text{TRI}}/\phi_0)$, at a finite TRI flux.
-From this one-to-one correspondence, it is sufficient to choose a certain flux (e.g., $\phi_{\text{TRI}}/\phi_0=1/36$, as shown by the dotted line in \figdisp{fig:nonintAF}(a-c)) to determine the $C_s$ from the density of the incompressible state.
-We set $t'=0.1$, resulting in a QSH insulator for $\lambda_v<\lambda^{\rm c}_v\approx0.52$.
-Fixing $\lambda_v=0.3<\lambda^{\rm c}_v$ and turning on $h$, the system can exhibit three different phases (QSH, AFCI, TriI) at different $h$ as shown in the $\chi_{\rm TRI}(\phi_{\text{TRI}}/\phi_0=1/36)$ in \figdisp{fig:nonintAF}(d).
-At $\beta=10$, the valleys locate at different densities associated with different $C_s$, labeled in red.
-Next we fix $h=1$, starting from a TriI at $\lambda_v=0$.
-Increasing $\lambda_v$ past a threshold induces a AFCI, with further increases returning the system back to trivial, as shown in \figdisp{fig:nonintAF}(e).
-While these phases are clearly observed at $\beta=10$, the correct features already emerge at $\beta=5$.
-This example illustrates the emergence of the intermediate AFCI found in previous mean-field studies\cite{JiangPRL2018,LiuPRL2024} on the KMH model with sublattice potential at large $U$ where the effective $h$ is provided by $U$.
+\eeq Here we can define an effective spin-dependent sub-lattice potential $\lambda_{v\sigma}=\lambda_v+h\sigma$.
+We keep $\lambda_v < \lambda_v^{\rm c} = \big|3\sqrt{3}t'\sin{\psi}\big|$, under which the system is a QSH insulator at $h = 0$, and now turn on $h$.
+As $h$ increases within the range $\lambda_{v}^{\rm c}-\lambda_{v}<h<\lambda_{v}^{\rm c}+\lambda_v$, leading to $\lambda_{v\uparrow}>\lambda_{v}^{\rm c}>|\lambda_{v\downarrow}|$, the system transitions into an intermediate QAH phase: spin-down electrons remain in a QAH phase, while spin-up electrons become trivial.
+As $h$ continues increasing beyond $\lambda_{v}^{\rm c}+\lambda_v$, the topology for both spins becomes trivial.
+We calculate $C_s$ from the density response to TRI magnetic field using \disp{CS} to distinguish these three phases: QSH with $C_s=2$, QAH with $C_s=1$ and trivial BI with $C_s=0$ .
+We plot the compressibility as a function of $\Phi_{\text{TRI}}/\Phi_0$ and $\langle n\rangle$ and locate the dominant valley, as illustrated by the light lines of \figdisp{fig:nonintAF}(a-c).
+For these incompressible states steming from $\langle n\rangle_{\Phi_{\rm TRI}=0}=2$, the algebraic equation is \beq \langle n\rangle=2+C_s(\Phi_{\text{TRI}}/\Phi_0). \eeq Hence $C_s$ is given by the inverse slope of the valley, as labeled in red.
+It is sufficient to fix a small flux (e.g., $\Phi_{\text{TRI}}/\Phi_0=1/36$, as shown by the dashed line in \figdisp{fig:nonintAF}(a-c)) to determine the $C_s$ from the filling.
+We set $t'=0.1t$, giving $\lambda^{\rm c}_v\approx0.52$.
+Fixing $\lambda_v=0.3<\lambda^{\rm c}_v$ and gradually increasing $h$, the system can exhibit three different phases (QSH, QAH, BI) as shown in \figdisp{fig:nonintAF}(d).
+At an inverse temperature $\beta=1/(k_BT)=10$ (in the unit of $t^{-1}$), the valleys appear at densities corresponding to different $C_s$.
+Next we fix $h=1$, starting from a trivial insulator at $\lambda_v=0$.
+Increasing $\lambda_v$ past a threshold induces a QAH, with further increases returning the system back to trivial, as shown in \figdisp{fig:nonintAF}(e).
+While these phases are clearly observed at $\beta=10$, the key features already emerge at $\beta=5$.
+This example illustrates the underlying mechanism behind the emerging QAH phase in mean-field theory~\cite{JiangPRL2018,LiuPRL2024}: a symmetry-breaking $z$-AFM order induced by strong interactions effectively acts as a spin-dependent potential that combines with the existing sublattice potential.
+In this picture, an intermediate regime emerges where the combined potential is strong enough to suppress the QAH state of one spin species but not the other, resulting in a net QAH phase for the system.